Cheesy37/INFT1201-A1-Web-Project/README.md

 # INFT1201-A1-Web-Project
 UON INFT1201 Assignment 1.
-HTML and CSS for both Fancy and Plain webpages Unable to upload the three videos used on the webpages, as they are exceed the 25mb limit.
+HTML and CSS for both Fancy and Plain webpages Unable to upload the three videos used on the webpages, as they exceed the 25mb limit.

 Fancy Website has to be made with a website editor/tool such as dreamweaver.
 Plain Website has to be made with a plain text editor such as notepad.